ccng830/lsml2_final_project/README.md

 ### Quick start

-1. Downlaod or clone this repo
+1. Downlaod or clone this repo, then cd to the final_project_docker_part folder.
 ``` shell
 cd final_project_docker_part
 ```

+This folder contains a `docker-compose.yml` file.

 2. docker-compose
 ``` shell
 docker-compose up
 ```
 After runing docker-compose up, it will start the local django server.
-And then open 127.0.0.1:8000
+And then open 127.0.0.1:8000 in your browser, it will show the skin cancer detection page as we mentioned.

 ## Resnet model training part